-D3 Indicate terms for which transfers ma av enroll:
+D3 Indicate terms for which transfers may enroll:

-D3 Fall Х
+D3 Fall х

 D3 Winter

-D3 Spring Х
+D3 Spring х

 D3 Summer

 D4 Yes No D4 Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? х D4 If yes, what is the minimum number of credits and the unit of measure?
-7-8 courses 1 course = 4 se mester hours
+7 courses; 1 course e = 4 sem hours